themesberg/flowbite-svelte/src/routes/docs/components/popover.md

 ---
 layout: componentLayout
 title: Svelte Popover - Flowbite
-breadcrumb_title: Popover
+breadcrumb_title: Svelte Popover
+component_title: Popover
 dir: Components
 description: Use the popover component to show detailed information inside a pop-up box relative to the element that is being clicked or hovered based on multiple styles
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow , } from '../../utils'
+  import { TableProp, TableDefaultRow , } from '../../utils'
   import { P, A } from '$lib'
   import { props as items } from '../../props/Popover.json'
   import { props as items2 } from '../../props/Popper.json'